Sup2point0/Assort/Yu-Gi-Oh/lore/Stranded Saga/The Stranded Saga.md

   </tr>
 </table>

 Avier was as much a character as Topo, and together the two were a formidable team.
-In time, Luce became great friends with them, and happily settled into his new lifestyle.
-But as much as he tried, he could still not remember where he came from.
+Once Luce’s body had recovered, they began his training.

+As much as he tried, Luce could not remember from where he came.
+It was as much a mystery to him as how Topo could be so lucky every time they fought.
+Every night he searched his mind, to no avail; it was all murky.

+<p align="center">〔~✦~〕</p>

-One night, Luce was out for a stroll at twilight, when all of a sudden a searing pain rushed down his arm.
+It was pure-night, and Luce was out for a stroll when a searing pain rushed down his arm.
 He looked down to find a dark blob writhing on his arm.
 “Xlob, what?!” he cried out, trying to shake it off.
 The dark split, one slither falling to the ground, still twisting unnaturally.
 It was not Xlob.

 The pain worsened.
 Luce collapsed onto the ground and bit back a scream.
 In that moment, the blob on the ground was engulfed in a luminous glow, before vanishing into nothing.
 He raised his arm to find those on his arm gone as well.

-As it turned out, Luce had *affinityzen* – unknowingly, he had manifested his affinity.
-When he told Xeros, the elder’s eyes widened.

-“I have not seen this affinity before, yet I have theorised about it.”

-Luce rubbed his arm.
-“So what is it?”

-“*Xeriportalis*,” Xeros said.
-“The ability to travel between worlds.”
+When Luce told Avier what had happened, Avier frowned and said he’d never heard anything like it.
+Topo reassured him it would be fine, and with that the matter was dropped and they continued their training.

+<p align="center">〔~✦~〕</p>

+It opened with the Arkhelm Academy.
+There were no witnesses, but in moments the Upper Wing was engulfed in a dark, swirling cloud – from which erupted an onslaught of flying creatures.

+Teachers and students alike rushed in to engage them in combat – Secari, Quakes, Oblivia – yet they kept on coming.
+The creatures swarmed around affinitics until they were smothered.

+Then the Upper Wing collapsed, smashing into the Training Fields below.
+From the explosion of darkness emerged several figures.

 <h3 align="center"> A Quest Across Time </h3>